ColinKennedy/ways/docs/why.rst

             hierarchy: some/hierarchy
             mapping: /path/to/a/{JOB}/here

-This Plugin Sheet is written using YAML but it can implemented using Python or JSON, as well.
-The important bit here is the "hierarchy" key.
+This Plugin Sheet is written using YAML but it can written in Python or JSON, too.
+The important bit in this Plugin Shet is the "hierarchy" key.
 The string used there is what we'll use to get Context and Asset objects in other examples.

 .. note ::